metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Optional:

 - `pull_policy` (String) Policy for pulling OCI objects.
-Possible values are:Always: the kubelet always attempts to pull the reference.
-Container creation will fail If the pull fails.Never: the kubelet never pulls the reference and only uses a local image or artifact.
-Container creation will fail if the reference isn't present.IfNotPresent: the kubelet pulls if the reference isn't already present on disk.
-Container creation will fail if the reference isn't present and the pull fails.Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
+Possible values are: Always: the kubelet always attempts to pull the reference.
+Container creation will fail If the pull fails.
+Never: the kubelet never pulls the reference and only uses a local image or artifact.
+Container creation will fail if the reference isn't present.
+IfNotPresent: the kubelet pulls if the reference isn't already present on disk.
+Container creation will fail if the reference isn't present and the pull fails.
+Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
-- `reference` (String) Required: Image or artifact reference to be used.Behaves in the same way as pod.spec.containers[*].image.Pull secrets will be assembled in the same way as for the container image by looking up node credentials, SA image pull secrets, and pod spec image pull secrets.More info: https://kubernetes.io/docs/concepts/containers/imagesThis field is optional to allow higher level config management to default or overridecontainer images in workload controllers like Deployments and StatefulSets.
+- `reference` (String) Required: Image or artifact reference to be used.
+Behaves in the same way as pod.spec.containers[*].image.
+Pull secrets will be assembled in the same way as for the container image by looking up node credentials, SA image pull secrets, and pod spec image pull secrets.
+More info: https://kubernetes.io/docs/concepts/containers/images This field is optional to allow higher level config management to default or override container images in workload controllers like Deployments and StatefulSets.

 <a id="nestedatt--spec--device_plugin--volumes--iscsi"></a>